rrwick/SRST2-table-from-assemblies/README.md

 ## Parallel gene screen through the SLURM queueing system

-Another script, srst2\_table\_from\_assemblies\_slurm.py, is included to generate SLURM jobs to efficiently run many gene screens in parallel, although the script srst2\_table\_from\_assemblies.py is able to handle multiple FASTA files.
-Since this script produces a separate output table for each assembly, so you may want to [compile them together using SRST2](https://github.com/katholt/srst2#running-lots-of-jobs-and-compiling-results) afterwards.
+Another script, screen\_genes\_in\_assemblies\_slurm.py, is included to generate a series of SLURM jobs to efficiently run many gene screens in parallel, although the script screen\_genes\_in\_assemblies.py is also able to handle multiple FASTA files (but in a series manner).
+Since this script produces a separate output table for each assembly, so a user may want to [compile them together using SRST2](https://github.com/katholt/srst2#running-lots-of-jobs-and-compiling-results) afterwards.

 ## Outputs
 Assuming assembly files are named in the format of \[sample name\]\[suffix\].fasta, and this tool is run with the correct `--suffix` specification.